tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

 * the artist must always be specified with the ``-a`` or ``--artist`` setting.

 This executable has two modes of operation.
-In each mode, for each song in the collection, this tool finds that song, finds that clip, and asks the user to choose a selection with a number from ``1`` to at most ``maxnum``.
+In each mode, for each song in the collection, this tool finds that song, finds that clip, and asks the user to select a clip with a number from ``1`` to at most ``maxnum``.
 For convenience, each YouTube_ clip also shows its duration in MM:SS format.
 For example, here I choose YouTube_ clip #1 for the first track in the `Moon Safari`_ album released by Air_,

 .. code-block:: bash